How to Save Money on Utilities: 14 Energy-Efficient Tips That Could Save You Thousands of Dollars

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

-Home is where the heart is, and the hearth of our utility expenses.
+Home is where the heart is, as well as the heart of our utility expenses.
 With the weather getting warmer, most households will expect to put more money towards powering up the A/C to stay cool.
 The truth is, utility costs don’t have to be a bummer: hidden savings in your home are waiting to be uncovered year-round.

 With these super easy household hacks, you can cut costs on utilities and make your home much more efficient.
 In the process, you’ll use fewer resources, turning your home and lifestyle more eco-friendly while allowing you to increase your monthly and yearly savings.
 Whether you’re ready for big or small changes in your utility usage, we’ve got some great ways to save.